 The hero’s structure has its roots since ancient times – from folklore, historical myths to religious stories.

 The main character, the hero of the story, leaves his home and goes on a journey.
-During the trip, the hero mostly had to overcome various obstacles and returns home enriched with new knowledge, insights, wisdom and experience.
+During the trip, the hero mostly had to overcome various obstacles and return home enriched with new knowledge, insights, wisdom, and experience.

 This is the best structure you can use if you want to take the audience on a journey or show the benefits of taking risks.

 Except for the hero, the story also needs an enemy or a “bad guy”.
 The enemy can be anything, “the system”, a “bad guy” or the fears, failures, and obstacles the protagonist faces.

 In this way, you gain your clients’ and consumers’ loyalty because they want to feel like your protectors in the fight against evil or to help you solve the problem.

 The center of the story is how the hero fights and wins the enemy.